"We've worked long

 Not even the Country Music Association could legislate respectability, but by 1961 the CMA's Board of Directors had established the Country Music Hall of Fame in order, not merely to dignify, but to immortalize country music's greatest contributors.

-RITTER (who would be elected president of the
+would be elected president of the Country Music Association in 1964)

-Association in 1964) hosted CMA's first sponsored luncheon for
+hosted CMA's first sponsored luncheon for advertisers in

 The Hall of Fame's first (1961) inductees, JIMMIE RODGERS, FRED ROSE and HANK WILLIAMS, as well as ROY ACUFF, TEX RITTER, ERNEST TUBB, EDDY ARNOLD, JIM DENNY, GEORGE D. HAY and UNCLE DAVE MACON who were the next to so honored, were inducted before the Hall of Fame even had a presence on Music Row.
 (Ironically, as the CMA before it, the Country Music Foundation, which oversees the Hall of Fame and Museum, was also born in Miami; during the Country Music Association's 1961 Board meeting.)